Dispatches From Afghanistan: Mouses, Goats, and Snakes, Oh My!

 “OK.
 OK.
 I’ll look into this,” I said with a heavy sigh.

-I had fielded complaints from a few Marines about Jordanians washing their feet in the sinks.
-No small feat (pun maybe intended), my aging body could even attempt, the limberness and elasticity having long since gone.
+I had fielded complaints from a few Marines about Jordanians washing their feet in the sinks as well.
+No ‘small feat’ (pun maybe intended), my aging body could even attempt, the limberness and elasticity having long since gone.

-“Mike’s gonna go bullshit when he sees this” I thought as I walked past the goats toward my office.
+“Mike’s gonna go ‘bullshit’ when he sees this” I thought as I walked past the goats toward my office.
 “And I’m gonna love it.”
 (Note: Mike was the Billeting Manager, and not one of my favorite people.
-For more on his story please refer to my recent post: Emails From Afghanistan: My Boss, aka: ‘That Guy I Wouldn’t Want Running An Elevator For Me’)
+For more on his story please refer to my recent post:

-Persad probably had the most to say, as Persad was full of opinion (Note: Please refer to A Conversation Over a Plywood Wall In a Tent in Afghanistan).
+Persad probably had the most to say, as Persad was always full of opinion (Note: Please refer to Below)

 “Hey Mar-cone,” he began.
 “Did ya see dem goats over to the Jordanians?”